conan-io/docs/mastering/revisions.rst

 Take into account that it changes the default Conan behavior. e.g:

-    - A client with revisions enabled will only find binary packages that belongs to the installed recipe revision.
+    - A client with revisions enabled will only find binary packages that belong to the installed recipe revision.
-      For example, If you create a recipe and run ``conan create . user/channel`` and then you modify the recipe and export it ``conan export . user/channel``, the binary package generated in the ``conan create`` command doesn't belong to the new exported recipe, so it won't be located unless the previous recipe is recovered.
+      For example, If you create a recipe and run ``conan create . user/channel`` and then you modify the recipe and export it ``conan export . user/channel``, the binary package generated in the ``conan create`` command doesn't belong to the new exported recipe.
+So it won't be located unless the previous recipe is recovered.

     - If you generate and upload N binary packages for a recipe revision, if you upload the revision you need to generate and upload again the N binaries if you want them to be used with the new recipe.